yannicklansink/Dev-info-support-.net/Blok 7/SECDEV.md

 - Session id used to authenticate (should kept secret)
 - Session id send with every request(get, post, cookie)
 - Cookie is the most secure
+- Generates a new session id after logging in (always a new one)
+-

 Token-based authentication:
 - Stored in browser

 Onderstaand moet je niet vrijgeven aan de gebruiker in de header:
 X-Powered-By: Express